JayHartzell/alma_availability/README.md

 ## Libguides Quick Start

 ### 1. Download the file
-Download the *alma-availability.js* file and save it somewhere.
+Download the *alma-availability.js* file from the /dist folder and save it somewhere.

 ### 2. Upload the customization file
 1. Navigate to *Admin* > *Look & Feel*